 “As an author, I was not high up on the publishing food chain and [my ideas] were rarely ever listened to,” she says.
 “I took my friend’s advice and I dove right into self-publishing.”

-Her first ebook, “Love Me”, went live in the spring of 2010 for $3.99.
+“Love Me”, went live in the spring of 2010 for $3.99.
 Within a month, she had earned $20,000 — four times as much as any book contract she had ever signed.
 Just a few months later, her second original ebook became the first self-published title to hit Amazon’s top-25 best sellers list.
 She was hooked.

 Today, like many independent romance authors, Andre has become a one-woman publishing house.
 She’s churned out more than 30 titles and sold 3.5 million books around the world, the majority in ebook format.
 Revenue for Oak Press LLC, the indie publishing house she created in 2011, has been in the “eight figures,” she says.
 In 2014, Publisher’s Weekly named it the fastest growing independent publisher in the U.S.